ICAT Programme Prospectus

 Joint Clinical (10%)

-From years 2 – 4, fellows will be fully immersed in their research activity and will pursue a PhD under the guidance of their chosen supervisor.
+From years 2 – 4, ICAT Fellows are fully immersed in their research activity and pursue a PhD under the guidance of their chosen supervisor.

-An additional but minimal clinical training component will be incorporated into these three years, and, with prospective approval of the relevant training body, part of the three years of the PhD will be accredited towards clinical training.
-Clinical training will not disrupt research activity and academic training during this time.
-Fellows will retain the title of Clinical Lecturer or equivalent during this time and will undertake additional training modules focused on their chosen research area.
-Fellows will also be expected during this period to present their research findings locally, nationally and internationally and will be expected to publish in peer-reviewed international journals.
+An additional but minimal clinical training component is incorporated into these three years, and, with prospective approval of the relevant training body, part of the three years of the PhD can be accredited towards clinical training.
+Additional support and advice is available from clinical and academic mentors when deciding upon clinical training and accreditation during these years.
+Importantly, clinical training should not disrupt research activity and academic training during years 2-4 of the ICAT programme.
+ICAT Fellows retain the title of Clinical Lecturer or equivalent during their PhD.
+Fellows undertake training modules focused on their chosen research area to meet any structured training requirements for PhD studies within their chosen institution.
+Fellows are also expected during this period to present their research findings locally, nationally and internationally and are expected to publish in peer-reviewed international journals.
+Throughout these years the ICAT Fellows maintain the collegial and supportive atmosphere of the programme through monthly meetings and annual scientific meetings.

 Joint Clinical (80%)

-Fellows will return to clinical training positions in hospitals aligned with HST under the guidance of their clinical and academic mentors.
+ICAT Fellows will return to clinical training positions in hospitals aligned with their training bodies under the guidance of their clinical and academic mentors.

 Fellows must complete clinical training requirements during this time to be CCST (RoI) or CCT (NI) eligible.
-Critically, they will also be expected to continue their participation in research and will have 20% of their time protected to do so.
-Early in this stage the PhD will be written up and fellows will take their viva voce examination.
-Additional training on research funding, establishing independence and the career path to a successful academic career will be given during these years.
-The fellow will also be expected to continue publishing the research findings from their PhD and work towards post-doctoral fellowships and sub-specialty training in the next stage of their career.
-Guidance and mentorship will be offered throughout this stage of the programme in order to ensure the greatest success of all fellows in their career paths.
+Support is given to candidates during this phase of the programme in taking steps that re-integrate them into a predominantly clinical environment, while importantly continuing their participation in research.
+In order to facilitate this transitional phase of the programme, ICAT Fellows have 20% of their overall time protected for academic activity.
+Early in this stage the PhD is written up and each ICAT Fellow will take their viva voce examination.
+Additional training is provided to ICAT Fellows during their final years in the programme, with a focus on attaining research funding, grant writing, establishing independence and the varied career paths leading to a successful academic career.
+ICAT Fellows are expected to continue publishing the research findings from their PhD and to work towards postdoctoral fellowships and sub-specialty training.
+This period of training is critical for the success of ICAT Fellows as future clinician scientist leaders, and guidance and mentorship is offered throughout this phase of the ICAT Programme.